bartificer/programming-by-stealth/docs/pbs94.md

 ### Even Better Constructors with Error Throwing

 While we do want defaults when values are not passed at all, we also want to throw errors when invalid values are passed.
-In the file `ImaginaryCurrency3.js` you'll find another improved implementation identical to the previous except for the constructor.
-Below is a snippet of the constructor's code showing the improved logic used for each piece of data:
+In the file `ImaginaryCurrency3.js` you'll find another improved implementation, again, the only thing that's changed is the constructor.

+Below is a snippet of the constructor's code showing the improved logic used for each data attribute:

 ```js
 /**